Section Navigation

 What can you do in Fall of 2023?

 The College is currently working with leadership of the Northern Arapaho to create educational events to promote mutual understanding.
-We will join together in October to celebrate culture, listen to informative stories and discuss how to integrate Native studies and perspectives into our curriculum.
+We will join together October 10 to celebrate culture, listen to informative stories and discuss how to integrate Native studies and perspectives into our curriculum.

-In the meantime, how can students, faculty, and staff at ACC build up our own understanding?
+How else can students, faculty, and staff at ACC build up our own understanding?

 For more information on how to get involved in ACC’s Equity efforts visit ACC's Inclusive Excellence page.